AmarooHQ/whitepaper/structure-ut.md

   - ??
 SPV
   - *probs not* MM?
 IDK
   - *probs not* DAGS?
 Not required at this stage
-- problem that we're solving / buterin's trilemma
+- problem that we're solving / trilemma
   - explanation and conflict
 - UT itself
   - Proof of Reflection